Joementrex/InstrumentedCube/README.md

 This repository contains the content documenting the files for the instrumented cube

-The data collected has been ommitted from this repository as it exceeds the github 100MB limit.
+The data collected has been omitted from this repository as it exceeds the github 100MB limit.

 ## Parts used